Transform data in Azure Data Factory and Azure Synapse Analytics

 If you need to transform data in a way that is not supported by Data Factory, you can create a custom activity with your own data processing logic and use the activity in the pipeline.
 You can configure the custom .NET activity to run using either an Azure Batch service or an Azure HDInsight cluster.
 See Use custom activities article for details.

 You can create a custom activity to run R scripts on your HDInsight cluster with R installed.
-See Run R Script using Azure Data Factory.
+See Run R Script using Azure Data Factory and Synapse pipelines.

 You create a linked service for the compute environment and then use the linked service when defining a transformation activity.
-There are two types of compute environments supported by Data Factory.
+There are two supported types of compute environments.

-- On-Demand: In this case, the computing environment is fully managed by Data Factory.
-It is automatically created by the Data Factory service before a job is submitted to process data and removed when the job is completed.
+- On-Demand: In this case, the computing environment is fully managed by the service.
+It is automatically created by the service before a job is submitted to process data and removed when the job is completed.
 You can configure and control granular settings of the on-demand compute environment for job execution, cluster management, and bootstrapping actions.

-- Bring Your Own: In this case, you can register your own computing environment (for example HDInsight cluster) as a linked service in Data Factory.
-The computing environment is managed by you and the Data Factory service uses it to execute the activities.
+- Bring Your Own: In this case, you can register your own computing environment (for example HDInsight cluster) as a linked service.
+The computing environment is managed by you and the service uses it to execute the activities.

-See Compute Linked Services article to learn about compute services supported by Data Factory.
+See Compute Linked Services article to learn about supported compute services.

 See the following tutorial for an example of using a transformation activity: Tutorial: transform data using Spark